 Did you miss Part 1 in the Tools in Your Books series?
 Read it now.

 To understand this amazingly helpful tool, you’ll need to read pp. 78-89 several times.
 Even then, you’ll need to come back and digest it again.
-Put a tab on or bookmark in this part of your book and read it carefully.
+Put a tab on or a bookmark in this part of your book and read it carefully.
 Our handy SWR Bookmark includes all twelve of these situations on one side and the spelling dictation pattern on the other side.

 Next, let’s look at SWR Step #38 Teach Advanced Phonograms.
 Many times I’m asked, “You mean there are ADVANCED phonograms?”
 Yes, they’re outlined for you in Step #38.